AriqAhmer/overleaf-theme/README.md

 **Anyway.
 I hope you enjoy it!**

+## Tasks
+- [ ] Fix the font colors for extension descriptions in the extension tab.
+- [ ] Fix icon colors for Tex extension.
+(IDK why that's happening??)

 PS: Feel free to fork and create a dark mode if you want to.

 (Shameless personal blog promotion XD: [My Personal Research Blog](https://ariqahmer.github.io/))